omahs/imx-docs/docs/main/guides/advanced-guides/asset-metadata-refreshes.md

 ##### Filter by collection address

-The endpoint results can also be filtered by using the the query parameter `collection_address`:
+The endpoint results can also be filtered by using the query parameter `collection_address`:

 ```json
 GET /v1/metadata-refreshes?collection_address=COLLECTION_ADDRESS